xinyu-dev/bionemo-demo/docs/other/Singularity/run_singularity.md

 mkdir -p xyu-workspace1/bionemo && cp -r models xyu-workspace1/bionemo/models
 ```

-### Optional Step 6: Run singularity container (with mounted model weights)
+### Optional: Run singularity container (with mounted model weights)
-If model weights are persisted in the EFS volume, you can mount the model weights to the container and run the container.
+If model weights have already been downloaded to the EFS volume, you can mount the model weights to the container and run the container.

 ```bash
 singularity run \